How to Set HubSpot: Enable the OAuth 2.0 Option

 Create a Test Account

-In this stage, return to the Developer account and move to the Test accounts tab.
+At this stage, return to the Developer account and open the Testing section, and select the Test Accounts tab.
 Here, click the “Create developer test account” button.

-Here, in the newly appeared Create a developer test account pop-up, insert the account’s name in the Account name field.
-In this case, we type the “Developer test account 1” text.
+In the newly appearing Create a developer test account pop-up, enter the account name in the Account name field.
+In this case, we type “Developer test account 1”.
 Once completed, press the “Create” button.

 After that, you will be redirected to the Developer test accounts dashboard.
 Click the created account name.

-Then, you will be redirected to the Create dashboard from scratch tab.
+The new Create dashboard from scratch tab will be opened.
 Here, click the “+ New dashboard” button.

 Return to the WordPress Dashboard > JetFormBuilder > Settings > HubSpot API tab.
 Here, press the “Authorize” button.

-Then, scroll down the page with the enlisted accounts and press the “Connect app” button.
+Then, scroll down the page with the listed accounts and press the “Connect app” button.

 As a result, the “Authorize” text in the WordPress Dashboard > JetFormBuilder > Settings > HubSpot API tab will be changed to the “You are already logged in” one.